BenBeresfordJones/MGBC/README.md

       * metagenome sample files e.g.
       * `SRR6051702.fastq` # single read
       * `SRR11404551_1.fastq` `SRR11404551_2.fastq` # paired end
-    * SAMPLE_IDs.txt: file listing the names of the metagenome samples in the `Metagenomes/` directory with out a suffix or paired end index. e.g.
+    * SAMPLE_IDs.txt: file listing the names of the metagenome samples in the `Metagenomes/` directory with out a suffix or paired end index.
-          ```
-          SRR6051702
-          SRR11404551
-          ```
+    For example: `SRR6051702`, `SRR11404551`

 - the pipeline runs: QC - ASSEMBLY - BINNING - REFINE - REASSEMBLY
 - output MAGs will be found in the REFINE or REASSEMBLY directory (if run)
 - reassembling bins is a computationally expensive and resource intensive process, potentially generating hundreds of thousands of temporary files.
 It is therefore recommended to use the `-e REFINE` option if running on many samples.